mark-torres10/ponte_ai_avatars/README.md

-# Ponte AI Production App MVP
+# Ponte AI - AI Avatar Marketplace

 A professional Next.js application for Ponte AI's AI avatar marketplace, designed to replace their manual email-based booking process with a streamlined web interface for client demos and fundraising.